mikeslattery/tunic/README.md

 Backup your data!

-Before you start, make sure to backup up your entire disk(s).
+Before you start, make sure to backup up an image of your entire disk(s).
 Tunic does not assist with full disk backup.
 Read disclaimer for more information.